 The Power of Play

 You probably ask your child what they learned at school or how they did on a particular test, but when was the last time you asked about recess?
-You may be surprised to learn that, until last year, they may not have had recess every day.
+You may be surprised to learn that, until a few years ago, they may not have had recess every day.
 That’s why state lawmakers passed a bill in 2016 requiring at least 20 minutes of recess per day in all Rhode Island elementary schools.

 Helping keep kids healthy